Complete Guide to Fat Transfer Surgery: Techniques, Results, and Cost

 The final step in any fat graft is the re-injection of the purified fat cells into the target site.
 By this time, the doctor will have already decided on the site for each fat injection, using his or her skill and experience to correct imperfections and create a new shape or contour.
 Different needles will be used to inject the fat cells at various depths to achieve the desired results.

 Volume loss is a perfectly natural and normal part of the aging process.
-There are a number of procedures that can address this reality, but fat grafting offers several advantages over implants and synthetic fillers.
+There are a number of procedures that can address this reality, such as implants and synthetic fillers, but fat grafting offers several advantages over these options.

 First and foremost, fat grafts use only your own, natural fat.
 The filler material doesn't come from an animal, a donor, or even a synthetic product.
-It's just you.
+It's entirely yours.
 That means that there is absolutely zero risk of allergic reactions or of your body rejecting the transfer.

-Secondly, once the targeted area is fully healed, it reveals amazingly smooth, natural and long-lasting looking results.
+Secondly, once the targeted area has fully healed, it reveals amazingly smooth, natural and long-lasting looking results.

-Fat grafting is such a versatile procedure that they can be used on nearly any part of the body where you want to add volume, the most popular being the breasts, butt, cheeks, lips, hips, and hands.
+Fat grafting is such a versatile procedure that it can be used on nearly any part of the body where you want to add volume.
+The most popular areas are the breasts, buttocks, cheeks, lips, hips, and hands.

 For this type of procedure, fat can be taken from your waist and those dreaded “love handles,” thighs, buttocks, arms, or even from your back.
 You will need to have enough “pinchable” fat in one or more of these locations.
 If you don't, you may need to consider traditional breast augmentation with breast implants.

 When performed on the buttocks, this procedure is more popularly called a Brazilian butt lift.
-A Brazilian butt lift enlarges and lifts the butt, providing a more youthful and perkier profile.
+A Brazilian butt lift enlarges and lifts the butt, providing you with a more youthful and perkier profile.

-If your face doesn't betray you with signs of aging, your hands will.
+If your face doesn't betray the signs of aging, your hands will.
 As you age, the skin on the back of the hands starts to thin out, exposing the bones, veins, and tendons beneath.
 Wrinkles also become more pronounced and severe.